G2N/leon.js/readme.md

 		 * Their classes and attributes will be parsed though
 		 * The following options are available:
 		 *
 		 *  - rename: 			Rename to the given tagname
 		 *
 		 *  - remove: 			Remove the element and its content
 		 *
 		 *  - unwrap: 			Replaces the element with its contents
 		 *
 		 *  - addClass: 		Automatically add a class to the element.
-		 *  				Multiple class names must be space separated */
+		 *  					Multiple class names must be space separated *
+		 *  - checkAttributes: 	Verifies attributes and removes if it does not pass
+		 * 						For now, the only test is for integers
+		 						See example below
+		 */
 		tags: {
 			font: {